vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que8.Write a function that takes two arrays of numbers and returns a new array that contains the intersection of the two arrays (i.e. only the numbers that appear in both arrays).
+### Que 8.
+Write a function that takes two arrays of numbers and returns a new array that contains the intersection of the two arrays (i.e. only the numbers that appear in both arrays).

 ```
 function intersection(arr1, arr2) {